hamada-g/blue-lab/docs/installation-media.md

 win-endpoint-01

 ### Local File Path
-C:\Users\mgami\OneDrive\Desktop\Job Application Stuff\Blue-Lab Project\Installation Media\Win11_25H2_EnglishInternational_x64_v2
+C:\Lab\Blue-Lab\Installation Media\Win11_25H2_EnglishInternational_x64_v2

 ### Notes
-- This media is attached to the Windows endpoint VM in Hyper-V.
+- This media was attached to the Windows endpoint VM in Hyper-V.
-- The Windows endpoint will later be configured with a static IP on the BlueLab-Internal NAT network.
+- The Windows endpoint was configured with a static IP on the BlueLab-Internal NAT network.
-- The Windows endpoint install is currently in progress.
+- Windows installation completed successfully.

 ## Ubuntu Desktop ISO

 ### Purpose
-This media will be used to create the Phase 1 Linux endpoint virtual machine.
+This media is used to create the Phase 1 Linux endpoint virtual machine.

 ### Selected OS
 Ubuntu Desktop 24.04.4

-### Planned VM
+### Planned / Actual VM
 linux-endpoint-01

 ### Local File Path
-C:\Users\mgami\OneDrive\Desktop\Job Application Stuff\Blue-Lab Project\Installation Media\ubuntu-24.04.4-desktop-amd64
+C:\Lab\Blue-Lab\Installation Media\ubuntu-24.04.4-desktop-amd64

 ### Notes
 - Ubuntu Desktop was selected to provide a more usable Linux endpoint experience in the lab.
-- The Linux endpoint will later be configured with a static IP on the BlueLab-Internal NAT network.
+- The Linux endpoint was configured with a static IP on the BlueLab-Internal NAT network.
-- This media has been downloaded but not used yet.
+- This media has now been used to build `linux-endpoint-01`.

 ## Kali Installer